Master of Advanced Studies (MAS) in Veterinary Medicine

 25 ECTS credits have to be obtained in Small Animal Cardiology, corresponding to 5 weeks of residential courses (ESAVS courses Cardiology I-V)

-* MODULE II: Minor subjects (remaining 15 ECTS credits)
+* MODULE II: Minor subjects (minimum 15 ECTS credits)

 Detailed case reports shall comprise 10 Cardiology cases.
 These cases shall address state of the art diagnostics and treatments of cardiac diseases.
 The following topics are recommended: